Davidek776/GMD-Project/Blogs/Roll-a-ball_David.md

 ![Displaying count value](./Screenshots/displaying-count-value.png?raw=true)

 ### Building the Game
-In the last step of the tutorial, I built the game for macOS.
+In the last step of the tutorial, I built the game for WebGL.